 In the lifting world, few who seek the Holy Gains haven’t heard the name CT Fletcher, aka the “Superman of Compton.”
 If you haven’t, you will soon hear the booming thunder from beautiful Southern California, commanding your muscles to grow!

-In 2013, CT Fletcher stormed onto YouTube as part drill sergeant, part preacher, and his no-bullshit approach to training and motivation caught fire.
-His videos showed brave souls receiving sinister exercise prescriptions that pushed them to the edge of quitting, while an overbearing CT barked madly at them with colorful sayings like, “Fuck average!” and “It’s still your motherfuckin’ set!”
+In 2013, CT Fletcher stormed onto YouTube as a part drill sergeant, part preacher, and his no-bullshit approach to training and motivation caught fire.
+His videos showed brave souls receiving sinister exercise prescriptions that pushed them to the edge of quitting.
+At the same time, an overbearing CT barked madly at them with colorful sayings like, “Fuck average!” and “It’s still your motherfuckin’ set!”

-Now with more than 140 videos to his name, this BAMF (that’s badass motherf—you get the idea) spurs nearly a million subscribers to “stop being a punk-ass” and put in the work.
-Although his on-camera personality portrays him as one stone cold hard-ass, I would describe his in-person demeanor as a gentleman of gentlemen (a strong and burly one, at that).
+Now with more than 140 videos to his name, this BAMF (that’s a badass mother—you get the idea) spurs nearly a million subscribers to “stop being a punk-ass” and put in the work.
+Although his on-camera personality portrays him as one stone-cold hard-ass, I would describe his in-person demeanor as a gentleman of gentlemen (a strong and burly one, at that).